-Class II malocclusions in dogs are often treated with orthodontic brace devices, called incline planes.
-Incline planes adjust the angle of the maloccluded teeth by applying consistent pressure over time.
-A common way of producing incline planes is applying composite resin directly to the dog's maxillae and drilling the guiding slope into the material.
+Class II malocclusions in dogs are often treated with orthodontic brace devices, called incline planes. incline planes move teeth through passive force using a slope, and can be created through several different methods.
+A common way of producing incline planes is to directly apply composite resin to the dog's maxillae and drill the slope into the material.
 Another design is made of cast metal and has a telescoping bridge to allow for growth of the patient's jaw.
-A 3D printable incline plane can be constructed using scans of the patient's jaw.
-Despite the safety and efficiency benefits of 3D printing for orthodontics, several problems exist with the current design and workflow of the 3D printed incline plane.
-The process requires many prototypes and the help of a software engineer to produce a device that will be used on a patient.
+The method that the client, Dr. Graham Thatcher, used is a 3D printable incline plane that is constructed using scans of the patient's jaw.
+Problems exist with the current design and workflow of the 3D printed incline plane.
+The process requires many prototypes and the help of a software engineer to produce a device that will be used on the patient.
 The client has also requested a more adjustable, flexible design that can fit patients of different sizes and allow for growth over time.
-To improve the design of the incline plane, the team first devised three potential alternative designs and evaluated them.
-The chosen design consists of two 3D printed pieces on each side of the mouth, allowing for growth of the maxillae, and decreasing risk of palatitis by reducing contact with soft tissue.
+To improve the design of the incline plane, the team devised three potential alternative designs and evaluated them.
+The chosen design consists of two 3D printed pieces on each side of the mouth, allowing for growth of the maxillae, and decreasing risk of palatitis from the bridge piece.
 The team also evaluated different softwares that can be used to produce the 3D printable model of the incline plane.
-The use of Blender for Dental and MeshMixer allowed the team to manipulate and visualize the model as well as convert different file types.
+The Geomagic program was chosen for its compatibility with SolidWorks and ability to manipulate the model and convert different file types.